 03 November 2006 | Rebecca Ellinor

-The seasonally adjusted CIPS purchasing managers' index (PMI) - in which a reading above 50 indicates growth - recorded total construction activity at 58.1 in October, a leap from September's figure of 53.6.
+The latest CIPS/RBS purchasing managers' index (PMI), in which a reading above 50 indicates growth, recorded 59.3 in October, up on September's figure of 57.0 but below April's peak of 59.7.